HUD Guidelines for Reverse Mortgages & Private Wells

 Hello Carolann,

-(2) Individual Water Supply Systems.
-(Wells).
+(2) Individual Water Supply Systems (Wells)

-1. Requirements for Well Water Testing A well water test is required for, but not limited to, Properties:
+A well water test is required for, but not limited to, properties:

 • that are newly constructed;

-All testing must be performed by a disinterested third party.
-This includes the collection and transport of the water sample collected at the water supply source.
-The sample must be collected and tested by the local health authority, a commercial testing laboratory, a licensed sanitary engineer, or other party that is acceptable to the local health authority.
-At no time will the Borrower/owner or other Interested Party collect and/or transport the sample.
+• This includes the collection and transport of the water sample, which must be tested by a local health authority, a commercial testing laboratory, a licensed sanitary engineer, or another party approved by the local health authority.

 Also See: